PouriaRouzrokh/YDRP.chat/README.md

 - **`uv run main.py database --init [--no-populate]`**

-  - **Purpose:** Initializes the database structure and seeds users from `auth/users.json`.
-Optionally populates policies.
+  - **Purpose:** Initializes the database structure (creating DB, extensions, tables based on **current** models) and seeds users from `auth/users.json`.
+Optionally populates policies. **WARNING:** Does not perform schema migrations on existing databases.
+Use Alembic for managing schema changes on existing databases.
   - **Actions:**
     - Connects to PostgreSQL, creates the database (if needed) and `vector` extension.
-    - Creates all tables defined in `models.py`.
+    - Creates all tables defined in `models.py` (if they don't exist).
     - Applies full-text search triggers.
     - Reads `auth/users.json`, hashes passwords, and inserts any users not already present in the DB based on email.
     - If `--no-populate` is **NOT** used (or if `--populate` is explicitly used later), it proceeds to populate policies (see below).
-  - **Use Case:** First-time setup, resetting the schema, adding predefined users.
+  - **Use Case:** First-time setup, resetting the schema (requires `--drop` first if DB exists), adding predefined users.

 - **`uv run main.py database --populate`**